 Top Things to Do

-• Hike the Scenic Trails: Step outside and explore the beautiful grounds.
+- Hike the Scenic Trails: Step outside and explore the beautiful grounds.
 The Lewis & Clark Interpretive Trail and Visitor Center hiking trails offer opportunities to walk in the "footsteps" of the explorers, with scenic and birding trails winding through a 79-acre wooded forest.
 These trails lead to an Indian Earth lodge and offer breathtaking views of the Missouri River valley.
 We recommend wearing comfortable shoes to fully enjoy these outdoor excursions.
+You might even spot some of the same plant and animal species Lewis and Clark observed.

-• Engage with Living History: If your visit aligns, experience "Saturday with a Soldier," held on the second Saturday of each month from April through October in 2026.
-The Living History Corps portrays members of the expedition, offering live demonstrations and sharing stories of daily life on the trail.
-Kids can even dress up in period uniforms and try their hand at tomahawk throwing, creating fantastic photo opportunities.
+- Engage with Living History: If your visit aligns, experience "Saturday with a Soldier," held on the second Saturday of each month from April through October in 2026.
+These events offer a chance to interact with re-enactors, learn about period uniforms, and even try activities like tomahawk throwing, making history truly come alive.

 Best Time to Visit